JanSuran03/tornado/README.md

 ### The complete documentation with examples will be under this link: https://orgpad.com/s/SjH_TDbx4PH

+## Plans for the future:

+- Make it work in both Clojure and ClojureScript.
+- Add html <... style="..."/> data generator.
+- Docs to CSS functions, better docs overall.
+- More common utility functions (currently only 'important' and 'grid-areas'.
+- More at-rules functions (currently @media, @font-face, @keyframes).
+- The code could be simpler on some places.
+- More examples in the OrgPad document.

 ## Contact

 Although there are more ways to contact me, you can send me an e-mail to **suran (dot) orgpad (at) gmail (dot) com**.
 I will